 In my previous BLOG, I spoke about the upfront barriers of owning and using a Motorola transceiver — one of the barriers I wrote about is getting and using the CPS (Customer Programming Software).
 Well, the additional hacking that’s needed to utilize the XPR 7580 in the HAM 900 MHz frequency band will most likely turn off many HAM operators from using the Motorola XPR 7580 — but for I received the XPR 7580 as a gift, I definitely would not spend $700 to purchase one, especially when the nearest 900 MHz digital repair is located ~40 ground miles away from my Eagle’s Nest.

-As I hacked into the the XPR 7580 code-plug, I was thinking to myself, “This is really a pain in the ass — I’m really glad I got this as a gift — I would only use this transceiver if the 900 MHz was the only repeater available to me — no fun!”
+As I worked with the XPR 7580 code-plug, I was thinking to myself, “This is really a pain in the ass — I’m really glad I got this as a gift — I would only use this transceiver if the 900 MHz was the only repeater available to me — no fun!”

 In conclusion, I’m all about learning and expanding my knowledge in and out of acting, HAM operations, survival operations and so on.
 I love to learn and challenge myself to do things I’ve never done before and things that most people can’t do.
 I am fortunate to have met N6MVT and N6JOA.
 Charlie (N6JOA) taught me the way to hack the XPR 7580’s code, and I’m grateful and thankful to him.

-Bottom line…you don’t need to purchase this transceiver; it ain’t worth the upfront challenges — stick with the Motorola VHF (my CP200 pictured above) and
+Bottom line…you don’t need to purchase this transceiver; it ain’t worth the upfront challenges — stick with the Motorola VHF and

 /s/ Alfonso Faustino (K6ASF)